 As a young kid I became fascinated with southern Utah.
-Its geology, history and sense of wilderness captured my imagination.
-After many shorter hiking/backing trips, I was inspired by the Hayduke Trail Guidebook to up the ante and hike across the entire state connecting some of my favorite spots!
-My most ambitious long-distance hike to date, the 725-mile solo trek spanned southern Utah in 49 days.
+Its geology, history, and sense of wilderness captured my imagination.
+After many shorter hiking/backing trips, I was inspired by the newly-published guidebook for the Hayduke Trail in 2006 to up the ante and hike across the entire state connecting some of my favorite spots.
+That year I began by hiking an indirect route roughly from Kanab to Hanksville.
+Then, after a few other medium hikes, I hiked 725 miles spanning all of southern Utah in 49 days in 2009.
 You can read about it in the 2009 Trip Report.

 NOTE — my proposed route is NOT for everyone.
 No part of the trail is technical, but many segments require excellent route-finding skills, climbing over boulders, walking ledges with exposure, fighting through brush, keeping an eye out for snakes and scorpions, crossing deep pools and/or strong currents and hiking long distances without water or contact with others.
 If this doesn’t sound like fun — don’t try it!

 The route stretches across the southern part of the state and travels almost entirely through public lands including four National Parks, two national forests, a National Monument and a National Recreation Area.
 I devised the route by linking official trails, documented wilderness routes, 4×4 tracks, old mining roads and some pure cross-country stretches found by trial and error.
 My goal was to find the most enjoyable “backcountry adventure” experience while balancing many different factors: scenic beauty, solitude, safety, water availability and access at key points for re-supplies and permit pick-ups.

 The hike can be generally broken down into the following sections from west to east: